jacobmakarsky/pepe/docs/op-stack/src/docs/security/policy.md

 ## Reporting in the decentralized context

-It's important to remember that the OP Stack is a decentralized software development stack built by the Optimism Collective.
-Different components of the OP Stack may be maintained by different teams that have different reporting processes. **This page describes general best practices for reporting bugs and provides specific reporting guidelines for the OP Stack code contained within the [ethereum-optimism](https://github.com/ethereum-optimism) GitHub organization**.
+It's important to remember that the OP Stack is a decentralized software development stack built by the Pepe Collective.
+Different components of the OP Stack may be maintained by different teams that have different reporting processes. **This page describes general best practices for reporting bugs and provides specific reporting guidelines for the OP Stack code contained within the [ethereum-pepe](https://github.com/ethereum-pepe) GitHub organization**.

 ## Reporting bugs and vulnerabilities

 ::: danger 🚫 How NOT to disclose a vulnerability

  Do *not* disclose vulnerabilities publicly or by executing them against a production network.
 If you do, will you not only be putting users at risk, but you will forfeit your right to a reward.
 Always follow the appropriate reporting pathways as described below.